dominioncfg/just-functional-read-the-docs/pages/operators.md

 # Operators

-Operators play a important role in math and since is imposible to predict any use case the library comes packed with the most general operators but you can easily add your own operators to the mix.
+Operators play a important role in math and since is impossible to predict any use case the library comes packed with the most general operators but you can easily add your own operators to the mix.

 ## Default Operators